markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

 When setting up the [Asset Compute API integration](#set-up) a new keypair was generated and a `config.zip` file was automatically downloaded.
 This `config.zip` contains the generated public certificate and match `private.key` file.

-1. Unzip `config.zip` to a safe place on your file system as the `private.key` will be [used later](../develop/environment-variables.md).
+1. Unzip `config.zip` to a safe place on your file system as the `private.key` is [used later](../develop/environment-variables.md).
     + Note that secrets and private keys should never be added to Git as a matter of security

 ## Review the Service Account (JWT) Credentials

-This Adobe I/O project's credentials will be used to interacts with the Asset Compute Adobe I/O Runtime, and will need to be incorporated into the Asset Compute application project.
+This Adobe I/O project's credentials are used by the local [Asset Compute Dev Tool](../develop/dev-tool.md) to interact with Adobe I/O Runtime, and will need to be incorporated into the Asset Compute application project.
 Familiarize yourself with the Service Account (JWT) credentials.

 ![Adobe Developer Service Account credentials](./assets/firefly/service-account.png)